lemrey/sdk-nrf/applications/thread_border_router/README.rst

 To perform testing, the following additional devices are required:

+* One of the following networking devices depending on the connection:

-* A router, with IPv6 connectivity through Ethernet, or a network switch
+  * A router with IPv6 or IPv4 (if the NAT feature is enabled) connectivity for Ethernet or Wi-Fi connection.
+  * A network switch for Ethernet connection only.

    .. note::
       nRF TBR uses ICMPv6 Router Advertisement messages to share routing information and its prefixes with other devices.